-It can simplistically be said that bonds sit between stocks and fixed-term deposits.
+It can simply be said that bonds sit between stocks and fixed-term deposits.

-Like dividend paying stocks (also known as shares or equities), bonds provide the investor with a regular payment in the form of a coupon.
-However, unlike stocks but like fixed-term deposits, most bonds (perpetual bonds excluded) have a fixed maturity date when the investor receives back the principal amount initially invested and the last coupon.
+Like dividend paying stocks, bonds provide the investor with a regular payment in the form of a coupon.
+However, unlike stocks, but like fixed-term deposits, most bonds (perpetual bonds excluded) have a fixed maturity date or call date when the investor receives back the principal amount initially invested together with the last coupon.

 Bonds are exactly like loans, with the main difference that bonds are more standardised, funds are borrowed from a much larger pool of investors and bonds are more widely and frequently traded.

-Bonds are more standardised because they have fixed features such a clear issuance process (for more information: Issuance Process Section), a handful of formats and a liquid market.
+Bonds are standardised than loans because they have more fixed features such as a more public issuance process (for more information: Issuance Process Section), a clearer and more limited number of contract formats and a more active secondary market.

-Loans are granted by a single lender or a group/syndicate of lenders, whereas bonds are the result of a single issuer borrowing funds for numerous (global) capital market participants directly.
-In stead of a bank lending funds to the issuer, the bank presents the issuer to all capital market participants it knows in order to obtain the funding needed by the issuer.
-In the case for bonds, the bank will not under its own balance sheet, unless it’s actively underwriting the bond during the issuance process.
+Loans are granted by a single lender or a group/syndicate of lenders, whereas bonds are the result of a single issuer borrowing funds directly from numerous (global) capital market participants.
+In other words, the bank will not use its own balance sheet, unless it is actively underwriting the bond during the issuance process.

-Finally, once a bond is issued, the bonds become available in the secondary market (for more information: Eurobond Market Section).
-Active buy and sell prices are provided in the secondary market and lenders can sell their positions in this market.
-Although such a market exists for loans, it is much less transparent, has significant less depth and activity (“liquidity”).
+Finally, once a bond is issued, the bond becomes available in the secondary market.
+Active buy and sell prices are provided in the secondary market and bondholders can sell their bond holdings in this market.
+Although a secondary market exists for loans, it is believed to be less transparent and less active (“illiquid”).

 A ticker is the shorter version of the description name of a Eurobond.
-It usually includes an abbreviation of the issuer name, coupon rate and maturity date.
+A ticker usually includes an abbreviation of the issuer name, the coupon rate and maturity date.

 Some examples are presented below for a Eurobond issued by the Republic of Nigeria that has a 7.625% coupon rate and a maturity date on November 21st 2025.